 Many blogs and websites feature Pin It buttons so you can easily pin content you find there.
 If you don’t find one, look for a Share or More button and see if Pinterest is listed.
 If not, simply copy the link and pin to one of your boards.
 Commercial websites are increasingly catching on to Pinterest, too, but note that many subscription genealogy sites don’t allow members to pin paid content to Pinterest.
 In addition, posting an image of a record might violate the company’s terms of service.
 Review the terms before you pin and contact the company if in doubt.

 5. Interact with other pinners.

 Once you’ve set up a few of your own boards and pinned to them, it’s time to branch out and find other users who inspire you.
 You can search Pinterest using the search box at the upper left.
 Enter keywords such as genealogy, family history or even some of the surnames you’re researching and hit Enter.
-You’ll see pins matching your search terms a.
+You’ll see pins matching your search terms (image A).

 Note that you have the option of filtering your search results by board or by other Pinterest users.
 In the upper left corner of your results page, click Pinners to show those Pinterest users with that keyword in their user name; click the user name to see all the person’s boards.
 Click Boards to display boards containing the keyword in the name; click the board to see all of its pins.
-Once you’ve found a pin that interests you, you can b.:
+Once you’ve found a pin that interests you, you can (image B):

 - Repin: To add the pin to one of your own boards, hover over it, click Repin and select one of your boards.